Jamie (East Midlands)

 Mike (London)

-In Mike’s Syphilis Story, he talks about how one of his major symptoms went completely unnoticed because having a very similar issue a few months before.
+In Mike’s Story, he talks about how one of his major symptoms went completely unnoticed because of a similar issue a few months before.

 About 5 years ago, I had a really bad rash from head to toe for about two or three months from when my psoriasis flared up.
 So, when I got another rash, I thought it was psoriasis again even though it looked completely different; it still covered me from head to toe, but it was a lot redder.
 On top of this, I had a fever and really bad aches and pains in my back and in my knees, too.
 It sucked because I was heading to Fire Island for a friend’s wedding.